Akankasha-3/Hack_with_infy/nqt.md

 k=(1<< int(math.log2(n))+1)-1
 print(n^k)
 ```
-**Ps:given the starting day of the month and days d.return no.of sundays will occur in these days **
+**ps:given the starting day of the month and days d.return no.of sundays will occur in these days**
 ```
 def main():
     s = input()